Aviation Part 135 // 14 CFR Part 135

 Every pilot current, every flight

-All 14 currency requirements tracked per pilot per aircraft type — §135.293 competency, §135.297 instrument proficiency, §135.299 line checks, medicals, recurrent training.
-Dispatch blocked when a currency would lapse mid-trip.
+All 14 currency requirements tracked per pilot per aircraft type: §135.293 competency, §135.297 instrument proficiency, §135.299 line checks, medicals, recurrent training.
+Every lapse surfaced at the trip-release layer, before a pilot is scheduled.

 Wyvern PASS™ and ARGUS CHEQ™ in one export